Appraisals might seem a bit mysterious, but appraisers follow a pretty strict process when assigning a value to a property. Let's talk about it!

 Uniform Standards of Professional Appraisal Practice (USPAP)

-Appraisers use a standard approach to their practice to attempt to ensure that every appraiser is approaching every property similarly.
+Appraisers use a standard approach to their practice to ensure that every appraiser approaches every property similarly.
 The goal is to create a level playing field for borrowers and sellers.
 This standard approach is called the Uniform Standards of Professional Appraisal Practice, or USPAP.
 According to The Appraisal Foundation:

 "The Uniform Standards of Professional Appraisal Practice (USPAP) is the generally recognized ethical and performance standards for the appraisal profession in the United States.

-USPAP was adopted by Congress in 1989, and contains standards for all types of appraisal services, including real estate, personal property, business, and mass appraisal.
+USPAP was adopted by Congress in 1989 and contains standards for all appraisal services, including real estate, personal property, business, and mass appraisal.
 Compliance is required for state-licensed and state-certified appraisers involved in federally related real estate transactions.

 USPAP is updated every two years so that appraisers have the information they need to deliver unbiased and thoughtful opinions of value."